elm-land/vscode/docs/README.md

 Jim provided the HTML parser that powers the __HTML to Elm__ feature.
 The [jims/html-parser](https://github.com/jims/html-parser) package made it easy for to add the feature to help lower the learning curve for newcomers to Elm.

 Thank you, Jim!
 Your Elm package rocks!

+## __Want to contribute?__

+Great!
+This project is focused on the following high-level goals:

+1. __Every feature should work reliably.__

+    Any developer using Mac, Windows, or Linux should be able to download this plugin, and have it reliably work for any valid Elm project.

+2. __Create a fully configurable experience__

+    Many users prefer less visual noise when coding, or only want the Syntax Highlighting feature.
+We should support those folks by providing an easy way to opt-out of undesired editor features.

+3. __Minimize performance overhead__

+    Some features have been omitted because they had undesirable performance implications.
+When a company scales their Elm project, this plugin should scale with them!

+The goal of this plugin is to ensure every feature works reliably and scales with large Elm codebases.
+The tradeoff is that it doesn't have as many features as more robust plugins like [the Elm Language Server plugin](https://marketplace.visualstudio.com/items?itemName=Elmtooling.elm-ls-vscode).

+The features below have been left out for now, but you might be able to help add them to the official Elm Land plugin:

+### __"Find usages" and "Bulk rename"__

+Something that would make this plugin even better would be a "Find usages" feature.
+This would enable folks to quickly scan their Elm codebase for all occurences of any type or value.

+Back in 2019, Evan outlined a cool project for the community, [called `elm-find`](https://github.com/elm/projects#elm-find).
+Just like `elm-format` or `elm` itself, it would have the following characteristics:

+1. No constant RAM overhead
+2. Fast as possible

+If you are interested in creating a super fast tool to help improve the Elm ecosystem, we would love to benefit from your implementation of `elm-find`!

+Once that project is available, I can update this plugin to have features like __Find usages__ or __Bulk rename__.

+__Hoping to add another feature?__

+Come join the [Elm Land Discord](https://join.elm.land) and start a conversation in `#vscode`!